SharePoint Online outage on

 11. Freshstatus

-Users, including subscribers and employees, receive incident updates through various channels, aided by incident templates for swift issue reporting.
-The platform seamlessly integrates with tools like Freshping, Freshdesk, Slack, and more, This provides flexibility to ensure users receive notifications via their preferred channel.
+Users, including subscribers and employees, receive incident updates through various channels.
+This is aided by incident templates for swift issue reporting.
+The platform seamlessly integrates with tools like Freshping, Freshdesk, Slack, and more.
+This provides flexibility to ensure users receive notifications via their preferred channel.

-Freshstatus also emphasizes customization, offering options for tailoring the status page’s appearance, This includes custom domains, brand colors, and social media links.
+Freshstatus also emphasizes customization.
+They offer options for tailoring the status page’s appearance and display.
+This includes custom domains, brand colors, and social media links.
 Additionally, it provides customizable alert emails.

 Clients: Etherscan, Delmar, All Saints College.